ekrsulov/ttpe/doc/docs/plugins/catalog/trim-path.md

 - **History System**: All trim operations are undoable
 - **Selection System**: Works with currently selected path elements

+## Related Tools

+- [Offset Path Plugin](./offset-path) - Use Offset Path to expand or contract paths prior to trimming.
+Offsetting before trimming can help create clearly distinguishable stroke margins or prepare paths for precise boolean/trim operations.

 ## Error Handling

 - Automatically deactivates if selection changes to non-path elements